isomerpages/seab-corp/_seab-link-issue-3-2025/Editor's Note.md

 discovered practical applications of these tools and shared valuable insights with their peers.&nbsp;</p>
 <p><strong>Expanding e-Examinations</strong>&nbsp;</p>
-<p>2025 marked another milestone for e-Examinations as H2 China Studies subjects
-became the first Humanities subjects to implement hybrid e-written examinations at A-Level.
-This development reflects our ongoing commitment to modernising assessment while maintaining high standards.&nbsp;</p>
+2025 marked another milestone for e-Examinations as H2 China Studies subjects became the first Humanities subjects to implement hybrid e-written examinations at A-Level.
+This development reflects our ongoing commitment to modernising assessment while maintaining high standards.&nbsp;<p></p>
 <p><strong>Enhancing Access Arrangements</strong>&nbsp;</p>
-<p>Following successful pilot studies, buzzer devices are now available as
-standard tools for national examinations.
-These helpful attention-support devices can now be used without special applications, making implementation simpler for schools.&nbsp;</p>
+Following successful pilot studies, buzzer devices are now available as standard tools for national examinations.
+These helpful attention-support devices can now be used without special applications, making implementation simpler for schools.&nbsp;<p></p>
 <p><strong>Making a Difference</strong>&nbsp;</p>
-<p>Beyond our work in assessment, this issue also showcases how SEAB staff
-are contributing to the community through their volunteer efforts at Willing Hearts, demonstrating our commitment to social responsibility and helping the less fortunate.&nbsp;</p>
+Beyond our work in assessment, this issue also showcases how SEAB staff are contributing to the community through their volunteer efforts at Willing Hearts, demonstrating our commitment to social responsibility and helping the less fortunate.&nbsp;<p></p>
 <p><strong>More to Discover</strong>&nbsp;</p>
-<p>These featured stories represent just five of the 14 articles in this
-issue.
-We encourage you to explore the remaining pieces, which offer additional insights into our ongoing contributions to elevate assessment and positive impact for our education community.&nbsp;</p>
+These featured stories represent just five of the 14 articles in this issue.
+We encourage you to explore the remaining pieces, which offer additional insights into our ongoing contributions to elevate assessment and positive impact for our education community.&nbsp;<p></p>
 <p>We hope you enjoy reading about these developments in these stories as
 we continue our shared mission of excellence in assessment.&nbsp;</p>
 <p>&nbsp;<strong><em>SEAB-link Editorial Team</em>&nbsp;</strong>